ChrisEssery/group-project/README.md

 ## Project Objectives

-The overarching aim of this project is to use this online board game experience to reduce loneliness and social isolation among older people.
+The overarching aim of this project is to use an online board game experience to reduce loneliness and social isolation among older people.
 To realise this aim, we create an online multiplayer gaming/video communication application through a single page app (SPA).

-Given the huge societal change since the Covid-19 pandemic and increased levels of loneliness and social isolation, NotSoBored games serves as a useful tool to help combat these public health concerns.
+Given the huge societal change since the Covid-19 pandemic and resulting increase in levels of loneliness and social isolation, NotSoBored games is a perfect tool to help combat these public health concerns.

 The main objective of this project is to explore whether a single page app (SPA) can be used as a tool to improve the quality of life of older people and help tackle the growing issue of loneliness and isolation in this group.

 In our project report we explain and analyse our SPA, from ideation to implementation, as well as research background literature, a state-of-the-art survey and identify promising avenues for future work.
 You can find the table of contents below which links you to each of the subsections of our report.